vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 ### Precious Gems

-[Guard](https://github.com/guard/guard) gem helps watching for file changes and run appropriate commands based on which file has changed.
+[Guard](https://github.com/guard/guard) gem helps to watch for file changes and run appropriate commands based on which file has changed.
 There are plugins that allow you to take different actions for different files. [guard-minitest](https://github.com/guard/guard-minitest) allows you to run tests when test files or app files change. [guard-livereload](https://github.com/guard/guard-livereload) refreshes the page automatically when `css`, `js` or `erb` files change.

 Ensure the `Gemfile` reflects guard gems necessary for watching file changes.
 This will help hot reloading and automated testing.